gpduck/MSTerminalSettings/README.md

 Now that parameters are dynamically retrieved and typed, their behavior may be different than 1.x.
 In general, they are much stricter about what you can enter and things you could "get away with" in 1.x will now throw validation errors.

+### ExtraSettings Options Removed
+Now that the schema is firming up, the ExtraSettings options have been removed due to the strict typing being used.
+Settings not part of the schema will be silently removed on future saves.

 ### Latest Windows Terminal Config Format Required
 You must be using the 0.11+ style config format, previous config formats may not be parseable.
 Opening your config in the latest version of Windows Terminal is usually sufficient to convert it to the correct format.